 I would now like to open the floor for questions.

 PROCEDURE FOR QUESTIONS FROM UNITHOLDERS

 If you’d like to ask a question of the Board or its advisors please signal your intention to do so by raising your hand and a member of staff will bring you a microphone.
 For the record, I would also ask that you identify yourself before you speak; and, if you are a proxy or representative for a Unitholder, please let us know that as well.

-Ladies and gentlemen, as there are no further questions I will invite Susan Paterson to chair the formal business of the meeting
+Ladies and gentlemen, as there are no further questions I will now proceed to the formal business of the meeting.

-Before we conduct the poll I will invite each to address the meeting.
+Before we conduct the poll I will invite Susan to address the meeting.

-The two Resolutions are set out in the Notice of Meeting and on the voting form you will have received.
-As they has been notified, there is no formal requirement for a seconder.
+The Resolution is set out in the Notice of Meeting and on the voting form you will have received.
+As the resolution has been notified, there is no formal requirement for a seconder.

-A majority of not less than half of persons entitled to vote and voting is required to carry each resolution.
+A majority of not less than half of persons entitled to vote and voting is required to carry the resolution.

 As there are no further questions we will proceed to a poll and formally conclude this meeting.